lazykern/patazon/devvault/01 - Simfile Concepts/Simfile Parsing Strategy.md

 ### Character Encoding

 Many legacy simfiles, especially those created with Japanese tools, use **Shift_JIS** character encoding.
+The `CDTX.cs` implementation explicitly reads files using this encoding.
 A parser that only supports UTF-8 may fail to read metadata correctly, resulting in garbled text for titles and artist names.
-When reading the file, it's a safe practice to try parsing with Shift_JIS if UTF-8 fails, or to provide a configuration option for the user.

 ---